-Currently obsessed with all things Puttanesca, whether traditional tossed with pasta, cooked with wild king salmon, spread onto flatbread, massaged into my neck and shoulders... whatever.
+Currently obsessed with all things Puttanesca, whether it's this Salmon Puttanesca, traditional tossed with pasta, spread onto flatbread, massaged into my neck and shoulders... whatever.

 Puttanesca is always some ratio of garlic, anchovies, olives, and capers in tomatoes.
 This is a good starter recipe for Puttanesca, from which you can make adjustments to suit your taste.
 I almost always amp the garlic and anchovies.
 And the olives and capers.
 And the red pepper and salt.
 So in the end, I am basically making anchovy olive caper stew.
 It is delicious.

 What You Need for Any Puttanesca (the Basics)

 - Garlic.
 You can use any form of garlic for Puttanesca: chopped, simply smashed (might need slightly longer cooking time), but I like slicing garlic cloves super thin so they "melt" with the anchovies into the tomatoes.
 If you use a razor and know that reference, well, we should have dinner some time.

 - Olive Oil.
 I used this olive oil that's pretty widely available, though it is not organic.

 - Anchovies.
 I use this jar of anchovies for everything.
 If you are sensitive to anchovies, you can leave the anchovies out of the recipe, but you kind of miss the point of what Puttanesca is.
 Your choice.

 - Tomatoes: I used a box of Pomi Italian tomatoes because that's what I had in the pantry.
 If you use whole canned tomatoes, just throw the tomatoes into the pan with the juices and crush them gently with your cooking spoon.
 There is no need to make Puttanesca sauce super-fine like a marinara;.
 Puttanesca is meant to have texture and be somewhat "rustic."